-- (d) the maximum width of the eastern face of any building where it meets the Harbourwalk, or the ordinary high water mark in the absence of a Harbourwalk, shall not exceed 27.5 metres; - (e) building width in clause (d) may increase with distance away from the minimum required setback from the waterside edge of the Harbourwalk, or the ordinary high water mark in the absence of a Harbourwalk, at a rate of 1 metre for every additional 1 metre setback, up to a maximum additional distance of 22 metres, after which distance, the full width permitted on Maps 4 and 5 for the building may be used, providing all other requirements of this By-law are met; - (f) any portion of a building above a height of 33.5 metres shall be a maximum width of 27.5 metres parallel to Lower Water Street and a maximum depth of 38 metres perpendicular to Lower Water Street; - (g) buildings on lots with a streetline width greater than 27.5 metres shall be setback from interior lot lines no less than 10 % of the lot width or 8 metres, whichever is less.
-Where a lot has more than one streetline, the greater lot width shall apply; and - (h) where an interior lot line corresponds to a waterfront view corridor, no additional setback from the interior lot line is required above and beyond what is needed to satisfy the minimum required setback from the mean centre line of the waterfront view corridor. - 20.3 The requirements of sections 20.1 and 20.2 may be varied modified by site plan approval where the relaxation modification is consistent with the criteria of the Design Manual.
+- (d) the maximum width of the eastern face of any building where it meets the outer built limit, or the ordinary high water mark in the absence of a Harbourwalk or any permanent built structure or wharf extending into Halifax Harbour, shall not exceed 27.5 metres; - (e) building width in clause (d) may increase with distance away from the minimum required setback from the outer built limit, or the ordinary high water mark in the absence of a Harbourwalk or any permanent built structure or wharf extending into Halifax Harbour, at a rate of 1 metre for every additional 1 metre setback, up to a maximum additional distance of 22 metres, after which distance, the full width permitted for the building may be used, providing all other requirements of this By-law are met; - (f) any portion of a building above a height of 33.5 metres shall be a maximum width of 27.5 metres parallel to Lower Water Street and a maximum depth of 38 metres perpendicular to Lower Water Street; - (g) buildings on lots with a streetline width greater than 27.5 metres shall be setback from interior lot lines no less than 10 % of the lot width or 8 metres, whichever is less.
+Where a lot has more than one streetline, the greater lot width shall apply; - (h) where abutting lots are under common ownership, the requirement for a setback for the low and mid-rise portions of buildings from the shared interior lot line(s) shall be eliminated for the abutting lots if the said lots are developed concurrently over a continuous substructure; and - (i) where an interior lot line corresponds to a waterfront view corridor, no additional setback from the interior lot line is required above and beyond what is needed to satisfy the no build zone of the waterfront view corridor. - 20.3 The requirements of sections 20.1 and 20.2 may be varied by site plan approval where the relaxation variation is consistent with the criteria of the Design Manual.